Born April 1st 1978 in Belgrade, SFRY

 Learned to play chess at age 5.
 Discontinued active playing by age 14 with Category 2 (Class B) attained at the time.

 Editor, Prometheus Society (Gift of Fire) 2006 - 2008

 ExCom Member, Triple Nine Society 2006 - 2007

 President, Helliq 2004 - 2005

-I fondly cherish my ancestry from the following peoples: Bulgarians (four times as much as any other) from eastern Macedonia, Sofia field, western Bulgaria, Ohrid and Pirin, ancient Croats from Montenegro and Herzegovina, Serbs from Hungary, Romanians from Mures and Kladovo, Greek-Aromanians from Ohrid, Cossacks from Zaporozhye and Germans from Banat.
+I fondly cherish my ancestry from the following peoples: Bulgarians (four times as much as any other) from eastern Macedonia, Sofia field, western Bulgaria, Ohrid and Pirin, ancient Croats from Dalmatia, Herzegovina and Montenegro, Serbs from Hungary, Romanians from Mures and Kladovo, Greek-Aromanians from Ohrid, Cossacks from Zaporozhye and Germans from Banat.

 Just as we regard our parents and their care we ought to be aware that from generation to generation all of our ancestors parented the unbroken line that we currently end, and that their cumulative effort to make a better life for their children and consequently ourselves must drive us to never stop seeking the same for our own children.
 That is the one single source of honor and commitment that binds us for the common good.
-We should always have a picture of ourselves in mind as it would be seen by our descendants and make sure we provide reasons for them to look upon us with the same dignity we look upon our forefathers.
+We should always picture ourselves as seen by our descendants and make sure we provide reasons for them to look upon us with the same dignity with which we look upon our forefathers.

 1902 born in Negotin

 1915 retreated over Albania on foot during WWI, with his family.